Dashboard Phase 3 Module 1: B2C vs B2B

 That's completely fine—and actually a good sign that you're not locked into assumptions.
 Spend the rest of this week with both paths in mind.
 By the time you hit the wrap-up, you'll have enough information to feel the pull toward one of them.
 Trust that.

-Here's what I wish someone had told me before I picked a lane: the skills that make you excellent—listening, empathy, asking the right questions, handling objections, telling your story—those are the same in B2B and B2C.
+Here's what I wish someone had told me before I picked a lane: the skills that make you excellent—listening, empathy, asking the right questions, handling objections, telling your story—those are the same across all three B2B paths.
 They're the same in 1099.
 They are the job, in every format.

 The dirty secret of B2B vs B2C: